xwm850565206/MagicMaidMod/README.txt

 Standalone source installation
 ==============================

-See the Forge Documentation online for more detailed instructions: http://mcforge.readthedocs.io/en/latest/gettingstarted/
+See the Forge Documentation online for more detailed rawInstructElements: http://mcforge.readthedocs.io/en/latest/gettingstarted/

 Step 1: Open your command-line and browse to the folder where you extracted the zip file.